5ww2cw2jb7-afk/gcic_dockerized_package/README.md

 ## License

-This software is released under the MIT License.
+This software is available for academic and non-commercial use only.
+Commercial use requires prior written permission from the author.
+See the LICENSE file for details.

 ---